erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 ---
 layout: post
-title: Adding new features to an old game using Frida, Part I
+title: Adding new features to an old game with Frida, Part I
 tags: re frida
 ---

-I've been interested in dynamic instrumentation for a long while now.
-This interest however, has not been turned into practical experience until very recently; when I finally decided to use Frida seriously on a project.
-I wanted to explore what Frida had to offer, while working on a project that I can showcase.
+Dynamic instrumentation has been a thing I kept distant for a long while.
+For some reason I tend to solve everything with static approach, which costs me so much time and effort to get simple things done.
+So I was looking to get my hands dirty and recently I finally decided to use Frida seriously on a project.
+I wanted to explore what Frida had to offer, while working on a reverse engineering project.

 The opportunity presented itself when I got my hands on a game that I played in my childhood: Mystery PI from SpinTop Games (and released by PopCap Games).
 It's